Jason-HKim/NBA_Regression/Project_Proposal.md

 NBA teams make decisions based on players' history and physical attributes, but how much of these actually indicate the possibility of injury occuring?

+How can teams make more informed decisions to either lower injury probability, or avoid over-investing in those with high likelihood of injury?

 What qualities of players make them more prone to injury?
 * Do injuries happen more often to taller or shorter players?
 * Does weight-height ratio play a role in injury?
 * How much does injury history affect the chances of re-injury?

 #### Data Description: